digitalcolony/yeti-weather/README.md

 ## Roadmap

 1. Connect to API.
-Return real-time weather for Seattle directly to screen.
+Return real-time weather for Seattle directly to screen. **DONE (Feb 11, 2018)

 1. Add Templating library for HTML result.